 Awards and Prizes

-A distinguished Selections Committee of diverse professional Creatives will select the top film awards.
+A talented Selection Committee of Creatives and Social Media voting election results will select and determine Grand Jury Awards and Festival Favorite (People’s Choice) Award winners.
 All award winners will receive a cash prize.

 Criteria for Awards